andrecgfranco/Culinary-App/README.md

 - Store recipes
 - Generate shopping lists
 - Suggest recipes based on ingredients
-- Search recipes by name
+- Search recipes by name and ingredients
 - Find similar recipes

 ## How to Use